-Maximizing Ways to Ensure Your School is Friendly, Welcoming, Helpful, Non-judgmental and Caring
+Maximizing Ways to Ensure Your School is Friendly, Welcoming, Helpful, Nonjudgmental and Caring

-Each initial and subsequent encounter between school staff and students and families presents an opportunity for welcoming our school community (staff, students, families and other stakeholders) and providing support.
+Each encounter between school staff and students and families presents an opportunity for welcoming our school community (staff, students, families and other stakeholders) and providing support.
 The following includes considerations for school districts when working toward this:

 - Promote psychological safety.
-All the basic tenets of creating psychological safety, a positive culture and trauma-responsive schools will be even more important.
+All the basic tenets of creating psychological safety, a positive culture and trauma-responsive schools are even more important.
 Maintaining a trauma-informed approach is critical.
 Troublesome behaviors are attempts to cope with a feeling of being overwhelmed and should not be punished, but rather understood and addressed in context with compassion and understanding.
 Utilize the trauma lens (see Appendix A) to understand the range of reactions.
-When we see student misbehavior, we need to ask what happened (or what is happening) to them vs. what is wrong with them, and then ask what is strong with them. - Acknowledge what happened and who is not here.
+When we see student misbehavior, we need to ask what happened (or what is happening) to them vs. what is wrong with them, and then ask what is strong with them. - Acknowledge what happened and who is not there.
 Students or staff members may be struggling because of someone who is missing from their lives.
-They may not be here because of a transition to middle or high school, graduating, moving to a different school, or unfortunately, because they have passed away.
-Acknowledge any loss of life that may affect students or your school community.
-Also acknowledge opportunities, activities or celebrations that may have been lost because of the pandemic. - Rapidly identify students who are not successfully transitioning back to school.
-To address school readjustment concerns, transition planning should focus on preparing school staff to implement early warning and response procedures that: - Quickly identify any student, family or staff having problems.
+They may not be there because of a transition to middle or high school, graduating, moving to a different school, or unfortunately, because they have passed away.
+Acknowledge any loss of life that could affect students or your school community.
+Also acknowledge opportunities, activities or celebrations that might have been lost because of the pandemic. - Rapidly identify students who are not successfully navigating these new school circumstances.
+Prepare school staff to implement early warning and response procedures that: - Quickly identify any student, family or staff having problems.
 They may be more withdrawn, more anxious or depressed, or exhibit some other indicator that the time at home was difficult for them and they would benefit from community mental health services and supports. - o Provide personalized supports to aid those with adjustment problems or exhibiting change that is interfering with their ability to function well in school. - o Refer students in need of additional services.